vuejs/vuex/docs/guide/typescript.md

 ## Getters

-getters can be used with the `GetterTree<S, R>` interface which `S` is the current store type and `R` corresponds to the `RootState` and works exactly the same as a normal getter.
+Getters can be used with the `GetterTree<S, R>` interface which `S` is the current store type and `R` corresponds to the `RootState` and works exactly the same as a normal getter.

 ### Example